-Mrs Pinkerton with Miss Bohdjalian, Mrs O'Neill and Miss Lazar
+Mrs Pinkerton with Miss Bohdjalian and Mrs O'Neill

-Our P.E. days for the Autumn term will be Mondays (dodgeball and then handball, both with Magpies) and Fridays (gymnastics).
+Our P.E. days for the Spring term will be Wednesdays (tennis at Broomhall Park courts from 14 January) and Fridays (dance).
 P.E. kit can be worn on P.E days.
 If you are attending a lunchtime or after-school sports club on a non-PE day, please wear your normal school uniform and bring a change of clothes for your club.

 Please remember to send your child to school with the stationery listed below.
 Pencil cases will be sent home at least each half term so items can be replaced as necessary.